 [email protected]

 Dr. Sinclair is an Assistant Professor in the Institute for Research and Education to Advance Community Health at Washington State University.
-For two decades, she has focused on improving diabetes outcomes among health disparity populations.
+For two decades, she has focused on improving diabetes outcomes among at-risk populations.
 Her work has generally been translational in nature, blending the rigor of randomized controlled trials with a community-based approach.

 [email protected]